 Spirit animal: Squirrel

-Liesl Strand is a recent graduate of the University of Washington with a BS in cellular, molecular and developmental biology.
+After using CRISPR and single cell sequencing to study enhancers for two years as a Research Scientist in the Cherry Lab, Liesl will be starting in the Developmental Biology PhD Program at Stanford University in the fall of 2019.
+Liesl graduated from the University of Washington with a B.S. in Cellular, Molecular, and Developmental Biology.
 At UW, she discovered the field of developmental genetics and became fascinated by the applications and intricacies of evolutionary processes at the molecular level.
-Her research aims to explore the impacts of these processes on the genome and their relationship to disease and other phenotypic traits.
-Strand also has an interest in science communication and advocacy and enjoys talking about her research with anyone who will listen.
+Her research in the Cherry lab explored the impacts of these processes on the genome and their relationship to disease and other phenotypic traits.
+Liesl also has an interest in science communication and advocacy and enjoys talking about her research with anyone who will listen.

-Hobbies: When she’s not in lab or thinking about science, she spends her time reading, bicycling, cooking and skiing.
+Hobbies: When she’s not in lab or thinking about science, Liesl spends her time reading, bicycling, cooking, and skiing.

-Fun Fact: Though she hails from Port Orchard, Washington, she spent seven years living overseas in Yokosuka, Japan.
+Fun fact: Though she hails from Port Orchard, WA, Liesl spent seven years living overseas in Yokosuka, Japan.